Neethu9074/carbon/containers/README.md

 ### Building On CI

-Images that are built on CI download the component's `tar.gz` file from Artifactory instead of building it from source, and need proper values to be provided for `BRANCH_NAME` and `VERSION`.
+Images that are built on CI download the component's `tar.gz` file from Artifactory instead of building it from source, and need proper values to be provided for `BRANCH_NAME`, `ARTIFACT_VERSION` and `IMAGE_VERSION`.
 Additionally, the following env variables need to be provided as well:
   - `ARTIFACT_RND_INSTANA_IO_USER` and `ARTIFACT_RND_INSTANA_IO_PASSWORD` to download `tar.gz` files from Artifactory.
   - `CONTAINERS_INSTANA_IO_USER` and `CONTAINERS_INSTANA_IO_PASSWORD` to interact with `containers.instana.io`

-#### About the `VERSION` env var
+#### About the `ARTIFACT_VERSION` and `IMAGE_VERSION` env vars

-Images with the `local` version tag (images built locally on developer machines) are not intended to be pushed to the remote container registry at containers.instana.io.
+Images with the `*local*` version tag (images built locally on developer machines) are not intended to be pushed to the remote container registry at containers.instana.io.

-When a container image is built on CI, it uses the 1.xxx.xxx `VERSION` to download the component's `tar.gz` from Artifactory.
+When a container image is built on CI, it uses the 1.xxx.xxx `ARTIFACT_VERSION` to download the component's `tar.gz` from Artifactory.
-Then replaces the first number in that version, with the 3.xxx.xxx version scheme to construct the `CONTAINER_VERSION` that is used to build and push the container image to the remote container registry.
-The second and third number in that version stays the same in the new 3.xxx.xxx scheme.
+Then it uses a new version using the 3.xxx.xxx schema for the actual image that is built determined via `ci-shared-tools/scripts/componentVersioning/getInstanaImageVersion.js` which is then set in `IMAGE_VERSION` and is used to build and push that container image to the remote container registry.

 For example:

     BRANCH_NAME=develop \
+    ARTIFACT_VERSION=1.198.755 \
-    VERSION=1.198.755 \
+    IMAGE_VERSION=3.198.10-0 \
     ARTIFACT_RND_INSTANA_IO_USER=<artifactory-user> \
     ARTIFACT_RND_INSTANA_IO_PASSWORD=<artifactory-pswd> \
     CONTAINERS_INSTANA_IO_USER=<containers-user> \